 \subsection{Weighted Interval Scheduling}

-Consider the online version of \textit{weighted interval scheduling} problem \cite{kleinberg2006algorithm}: We are given a set of $n$ intervals $I_1, \ldots, I_n$ on the real line.
+Consider the online version of \textit{weighted interval scheduling} problem \citep{kleinberg2006algorithm}: We are given a set of $n$ intervals $I_1, \ldots, I_n$ on the real line.
 In each trial, the algorithm predicts with a {\em scheduling} which is a subset of non-overlapping intervals.
 Then, for each interval $I_j$, the adversary reveals $p_j \in [0,1]$ which is the {\em profit} of including $I_j$ in the scheduling.
 The gain of the algorithm is defined as the total profit over chosen intervals in the scheduling in that trial.
 The goal is to predict with a sequence of schedulings minimizing regret which is the difference between the total gain of the algorithm and the total gain of the single best scheduling chosen in hindsight.
 See Figure \ref{fig:interval-ex} as an example.
-Note that this problem is only interesting when there are exponential in $n$ many combinatorial objects (schedulings).
+Note that this problem is only interesting when the number of solutions (i.e. schedulings) are exponential in $n$.

-\paragraph{The Dynamic Programming Representation} Finding the optimal scheduling can be solved via dynamic programming \cite{kleinberg2006algorithm}.
+\paragraph{The Dynamic Programming Representation.} Finding the optimal scheduling can be solved via dynamic programming \citep{kleinberg2006algorithm}.
 Each subproblem is simply denoted by $i$ for $0 \leq i \leq n$, indicating the weighted scheduling problem for the intervals $I_1, \ldots, I_i$.
-The base subproblem is $i=0$, and the final subproblem is $i=n$.
-The dynamic programming for the rod cutting problem uses the following recurrence:
+The base subproblem is $i=0$, and the complete subproblem is $i=n$.
+The dynamic programming for the weighted interval scheduling problem uses the following max-sum recurrence:

 where